hdesai17/chemoproteogenomics/README.md

 ## Custom Database Generation with combinations of variants

 >[!WARNING]
->Running requirements are the same as previous section, with additional R packages for parallel computing _doParallel_ and _foreach_
+>Running requirements are the same as previous section, with additional R packages for parallel computing:
+>_doParallel_, _foreach_, _doSNOW_

 #### Running